brendanlarson98/particle_motion/README.md

         return (pos_f, vel_f)

 ### The bread and butter of our simulation, our run statement.
 We define our variables and then perform a while loop for N turns.
-Our graph ends up as a list of X and Y and is graphed.
+Our position ends up as a list of X and Y and is graphed.
     def run_sim(k=0.5, gy=-4.81):
         wormhole = Box(25,30,15,20)
         universe = Box(0,50,0,50)